Ayaan-tech/MiniProject/README.md

 # MiniProject
-Hi Guys , We have created  a new project on face mask detection app
+Hi Guys , We have created  a new project on face Expression detection module